 From little seed to fully-grown tree: a paper development journey

-A novice publisher providing a "behind the scenes" look at co-authoring for top journals
+A novice writer providing a "behind the scenes" look at co-authoring for top journals

 We read countless papers published in top journals.
 But I guess none of us were born with know-how of how to publish in those journals.
 Before I had my first coauthoring experience with Sebastian Reiche and Anne-Wil Harzing, I had absolutely no idea what the process would be like.
 Thus, in this blogpost, I have provided a short record of my experience of the coauthoring process of our recently published paper.
 You can read about the paper itself here: Beyond expatriation: How inpatriation supports subsidiary growth and performance.

 - Kim, H.; Reiche, B.S.; Harzing, A.W.
 (2022) How does successive inpatriation contribute to subsidiary capability building and subsidiary evolution?
-An organizational knowledge creation perspective, Journal of International Business Studies, in press.
+An organizational knowledge creation perspective, Journal of International Business Studies, vol. 53, no. 7, pp. 1394-1419.
 Available online... - Publisher's version (free access) - Related blog post - Short video

 In order to tell my story, I reviewed all the email exchanges and dozens of rounds of manuscript revisions with Sebastian and Anne-Wil for about two years (from Dec.
 2019 to Nov.
 2021).
 There are two reasons why I did this.
 First, I want to make a full use of my experience and learning from this coauthoring process without forgetting a single piece.